copygirl/howto-example-mod/README.md

 ### Environment Variables

-I also recommend setting up two environmental variables:
+I also recommend setting up two environmental variables, however only the former is required for this setup to work.

 - `VINTAGE_STORY`, which points to the where the game is installed.
 - `VINTAGE_STORY_DATA`, pointing to the user data directory.
-  This is where world files go and also where we'll put our mods.

 Since I'm on Linux, I just add the following lines to my `~/.xprofile` (which takes effect after a restart).
 Of course, you have to adjust this depending on where you have installed the game.